MichaelCh-svg/Tourism/Recreate.md

 4. Test the site.
    a.
 If not signed in, view the sites, events, and reviews.
 Can also register.
    b.
 If signed in, can leave reviews and save sites.
    c.
-If signed in as admin 'adam' with username 'tajikistan', can do everything the user does as well as create sites and events.
+If signed in as admin 'adam' with password 'tajikistan', can do everything the user does as well as create sites and events.